gurland/telegram-delete-all-messages/README.md

 Delete all your messages in supergroups with python script.

 ## Installation
-To install this script you have to download project and install requirements by typing:
+To install this script you have to download project and install requirements:

 ### Linux
 ```